-The is an adaptation from a couple recipes out of our cookbook, Bountiful.
-It utilizes the filling from our dill chicken pot pie with puff pastry, combined with the super versatile dough used as the crust for several recipes in the book.
+The is an adaptation from a recipe out of our cookbook, Bountiful.
+It utilizes the filling from our dill chicken pot pie with puff pastry, combined with the super versatile basic pie dough on our site.

 - Salt and freshly cracked black pepper

 - 3 tablespoons (45g) unsalted butter, divided

 - 2 medium cloves garlic, crushed or minced